KristianColville1/daily-sync/README.md

 ### Feed Page

 **Profile Created**

 When a user creates a new account, a profile is automatically issued to them.
 This profile includes their avatar as their default profile image as well as a default background

 The user instantly recognizes that if they have a default avatar and background, they can probably edit and personalize their profile.
 This is intuitive design at its finest.
 Important information has been carefully laid out on this page

 **Post Modal**

 This is a case of cute trickery.
 The user sees "create a post" and thinks they can type into the fictitious button that tells them this is where they create posts, but that's exactly the trick; when the user clicks it, a modal pop-up is immediately brought up for them to focus in on as the backdrop dims, drawing all attention to creating posts.

 **Share Post Modal**

 Here on the website, the developer has pulled a quick fast one; the user has no idea that this is the identical modal pop-up.
 How is that possible?
 Well, [Charles Babbage](https://www.zdnet.com/article/charles-babbage-the-father-of-computing/) and the power of computing.
 Why the name drop and jargon?
 It's trickery at its best, I suppose.
 This web application's developer created a set of rules that are activated based on the button the user is currently lingering their mouse on (or thumb) to use less code.

+**Following profiles**

+From the feed page, it is possible to view various profiles and, if desired, follow them.
+This enables the user of this social media web app to grow their network and follow users they may find admirable or appealing.

 <details>
 <summary>view images</summary>